calband/calchart/README-MACOSX.txt

 Most tools will already be on your system, but you will need the following projects from macports (or fink).
 See http://www.macports.org/: boost

+Note: All lines starting with ‘$’ mean you should run them from the terminal.
+Do not include the ‘$’ with the command :)

+To start the terminal, open Spotlight and search for terminal.

 Download 3.0.0-rc2 of wxWidgets to build the library:
 $ svn co http://svn.wxwidgets.org/svn/wx/wxWidgets/tags/WX_3_0_0-rc2 ~/wxWidgets-3.0.0-rc2